— PROJECT NAME

-Still massively preferring my physical shopping sprees over the ever more popular online shopping, I realized the major disadvantage to it: no exhaustive overview of current sale of my favorite shops while in the city center.
-As a person searching for the good deals while being efficient, I find it rather inconvenient to stray in every store before deciding on my purchase.
-This project aims to solve the inconvenience by giving physical shoppers access to an exhaustive overview of discount in their favorite physical stores.
+Still massively preferring my physical shopping sprees over the ever more popular online shopping, I realized the major disadvantage to it: no exhaustive overview of current sale of my favorite shops.
+As a person searching for the good deals while being money and time efficient, I find it rather inconvenient to stray in every store before deciding on the best deal.
+This project aimed to solve the time-consuming, cumbersome experience by giving physical shoppers access to an exhaustive overview of discount in their favorite physical stores.

 A sketching session using the 6-8-5 method was translated in a wireframe where each screen represented a separate step in the user flow.